kuzzleio/kuzzle/doc/2/guides/main-concepts/3-permissions/index.md

 ## Users

-Users can be assigned multiple profiles.
-These profiles will give them access to API actions via roles and their access will be limited by any restrictions defined in the profiles.
+Users can have multiple profiles assigned to them.
+These profiles will give them access to API actions via roles, and their access will be limited by any restrictions defined in the profiles.

 Users are internal documents stored by Kuzzle.
 They contain two properties:
  - `content`: profiles list and custom content